 Atraxia Law has over 35 years of experience in evaluating personal injury and product liability claims and will gladly help you assess your eligibility for filing a paraquat exposure claim if you suffer from Parkinson's disease and have worked with the herbicide.

-If you qualify for filing a claim, our team of experts will guide you to a specialized attorney, who will help you file your paraquat exposure claim with all the liable companies.
-For more information, do not hesitate to contact us and we will promptly answer your questions.
+If you qualify for filing a claim, our team of experts will guide you to a specialized attorney, who will help you obtain compensation from the liable companies.